 Income decline, particularly over a prolonged period, is an indicator of potential going concern issues.
 College income in 2018/19 (the last full year before the pandemic arose) was its strongest for many years and most budget lines were met.
 The upward trajectory was driven particularly by reversing the trend of 16-18 learner number decline, but was also indicative of good apprenticeship recruitment.
 These growth trends were continuing in 2019/20 until March 2020, when pandemic lockdown caused much activity to cease in the adult, apprenticeship and commercial markets.
 Income budgets were not met, but compensating savings enabled the College to deliver a surplus.
 2020/21 recruitment started well despite the ongoing aftershocks of the first lockdown, but the introduction of more local restrictions in November 2020, and particularly the national lockdown from January 2021, once again impacted heavily on the same markets although 16-18 study programme enrolments have remained very good.
 Mitigating cost savings have been generated to compensate for the income shortfalls, but the confirmation of AEB tolerance arrangements came too late to allow full mitigation to be put in place.
-Income decline this year is expected to lead to a financial deficit, but the causes can be traced directly back to the pandemic.
 Longer term projections give confidence that 16-18 study programmes will continue to recruit well, backed up by positive and proactive schools engagement, and that demand for adult and apprenticeship programmes remains as long as further restrictions are not implemented.
-Trends in the early part of 2021/22, particularly in the context of planned budgets, will be monitored as usual through the College's Enrolment Monitoring Group, College Management Team and business planning/review processes.
-Mitigating actions taken to date, and projected future trends, indicate that income decline should not be regarded as a going concern issue, but will of course be continually monitored and reported.
+These effective practices continued into 2021/22, helping to ensure a good financial outcome.
+Trends in the early part of 2022/23, particularly in the context of planned budgets, will be monitored as usual through the College's Enrolment Monitoring Group, College Management Team and business planning/review processes.
+Mitigating actions taken to date, and projected future trends, indicate that income decline should not be regarded as a going concern issue, indeed we would anticipate growth, but this will of course be continually monitored and reported.

 Cash balances are always the most significant indicator of the solvency of any organisation.
-Despite the accounting deficit, year end cash balances for 2020/21 remain reasonable, but are distorted by the AEB cash that will not be clawed back until December 2021.
-Despite this, cash balances remain above £1.4m (22 days) throughout the plan.
-Improvements to budgeted surplus levels in 2021/22 to generate additional cash will be targeted, through some combination of income generation and cost reduction.
+Despite the accounting deficit, year end cash balances for 2021/22 remain reasonable, but are distorted by amounts to be clawed back and capital grants received in advance.
+Despite this, cash balances remain above £1m throughout the plan.
+Improvements to budgeted surplus levels in 2022/23 to generate additional cash will be targeted, through some combination of income generation and cost reduction.

 Relations with funders and bank are often a good qualitative indicator of going concern, and these have remained good over many years.
 The bank has been supportive, and the willingness of the Board to look at granting security in relation to existing loans is viewed favourably.
-The bank relaxed its loan covenants with the College for the financial year ended 31st July 2021.
-This willingness to be flexible about financial covenants is a good sign and further demonstrates the bank's support.
+The bank relaxed its loan covenants with the College for the financial year ended 31st July 2021, and whilst this has not been necessary in 2021/22, this willingness to be flexible about financial covenants is a good sign and further demonstrates the bank's support.

-Changes in management and/or governance can be seen as a potential going concern issue, and obviously the College is going through some period of change with a new Principal and some Board changes.
+Changes in management and/or governance can be seen as a potential going concern issue, and obviously the College is going through some period of change with an interim Principal and some Board changes.
 These are being introduced to the risk register, and whilst clearly these need to be considered, there is no reason to regard these changes as significant concerns.
-The Board remains relatively stable and experienced, and the new Principal has many years of experience in the sector and was appointed following a rigorous (and externally validated) recruitment process.
+The Board remains relatively stable and experienced, and the interim Principal has many years of experience in both the sector in general, and this College specifically.
+A long term recruitment process will take pace during 2022/23.